conda/conda/docs/source/glossary.rst

 others.
 Free accounts on Cloud can publish packages to be shared publicly.
 Paid subscriptions to Cloud can designate packages as private to be shared with authorized users.
-Anaconda Cloud is a public version of Continuum's Anaconda Repository.
+Anaconda Cloud is a public version of Anaconda Repository.

 .. _navigator-glossary: